 In general, the range of fees charged by the top Robo Advisors is actually quite wide, no matter which type of fee structure they employ.

 For robo advisors that levy a set fee, it can typically range from $10 or less as a one-time payment, to a monthly charge of anything between $1 and $300 depending on the size of your investor account.
 General percentage management fees are below 1% and typically range from 0.15% to a top-end charge of around 0.9%.

 What Your Get for Your Money

 Not all of those services are always available.
-The services mentioned can either be lacking, or can only be provided if you pay an added charge.
-It is important to always consider what you get for you money in terms of services before selecting the best Robo Advisor for you.
+The services mentioned can either be lacking or can only be provided if you pay an added charge.
+It is important to always consider what you get for your money in terms of services before selecting the best Robo Advisor for you.